Goobergreve09/adam-degi-comedy-instructions/README.md

 ## Get-Tickets

-To edit the gallery for the bio page start at the webste main editor interface and click website like the following image.
+To edit the ticket links for the 'shows' page start at the webste main editor interface and click website like the following image.

 ![click website image](https://github.com/Goobergreve09/adam-degi-comedy-instructions/assets/143923830/166ced9a-7882-4b34-a3db-0355fbadb53c)